PagePerfecttech/acps-news/SECURITY_FIXES.md

-# Security Fixes for FlipNEWS
+# Security Fixes for Vizag News

-This document outlines the security fixes that have been applied to the FlipNEWS application.
+This document outlines the security fixes that have been applied to the Vizag News application.

 ## 1. Removed Hardcoded API Keys